Particle41/devops-challenge-senior/README.md

 - Publish your code to a public Git repository in a platform of your choice (e.g. GitHub, GitLab, Bitbucket, etc.), so that it can be cloned by the team.

+## A word about generative AI

+It is ok to use generative AI to complete this challenge, but we want to be sure that you know what you're doing.

+The acceptance criteria for the solution are clearly defined below.
+Regardless of using generative AI, your solution must pass those acceptance criteria.
+If it passes, we're ok with it and you'll move on to the next step in the selection process.

+So, this is our advice: if you use generative AI, make sure that your solution works as expected and passes the criteria as explained below.
+Don't waste our time (and yours!) submitting a solution that doesn't work.

 ---

 # Task 1 - Minimalist Application Development / Docker / Kubernetes